Suicide Squad (2016 film): Cast

-A former Los Angeles gang member who has metahuman powers that allow him to summon flames, and transform himself into a monstrous fire entity.
+A former Los Angeles gang member who has mystical metahuman powers that allow him to summon flames, and transform himself into a monstrous fire entity.
 He has squelched his fire-conjuring powers to a solitary flame as penance for the horrors he inflicted on those he loved.
 Hernandez set his character apart from his teammates as he "just wants to stay out of the fight," while "most of [the Squad members] are happy to get out there and kill people."